technosf/RuneAudio/coverarts/README.md

 - Get **album** list from `*.cue` files
 	- MPD database has no albums from `*.cue` files - not listed in browse by album
 	- This will parse and show them in browse by coverart
-	- `*.cue` file and single audio files in the same directory - duplicate files created
 - Create coverart file
 	- Get **file** tag from **album** and **albumartist** tags
 	- Check if **thumbnail** already exists